Pricing strategy

 Key takeaway

-Retainers stabilise freelance income, but only when they're priced with a premium, scoped concretely, and have a clean exit.
-Vague retainers become unpaid extra work.
+Retainers stabilise freelance income, but only when they're priced with a premium, scoped concretely, capped, and given a clean exit.
+Three models work — flat-fee, hours-based, access-based — and all of them need explicit boundaries.

 Manage retainer clients in kinako